 To place your order you get a laminated menu and a wipe clean pen and you just tick everything you want and hand the menu back to your waitress.

 As I said in the beginning, this is not necessarily the Ultimate Food Guide for New York City.
-This is merely a run down of my favourite foods there.
-I might add more things to this list as I visit again next week, we’ll see.
+This is merely a run down of my favourite places and what to eat in New York City.
+I might add more things to this list as I discover them, we’ll see.

 What are your favourites?
 Tell me your recommendations on what to eat in New York City!